SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Abstract

 \section{Abstract}

-Sequential manipulation tasks require a robot to perceive the state of an environment and plan a sequence of actions leading to a desired goal state, where the ability to reason about spatial relationships among object entities from raw sensor inputs is crucial.
-Prior works relying on explicit state estimation or end-to-end learning struggle with novel objects.
-In this work, we propose \textbf{SORNet} (\textbf{S}patial \textbf{O}bject-Centric \textbf{R}epresentation \textbf{Net}work), which extracts object-centric representations from RGB images conditioned on canonical views of the objects of interest.
-We show that the object embeddings learned by SORNet generalize \emph{zero-shot} to \emph{unseen} object entities on three spatial reasoning tasks: spatial relationship classification, skill precondition classification and relative direction regression, significantly outperforming baselines.
-Further, we present real-world robotic experiments demonstrating the usage of the learned object embeddings in task planning for sequential manipulation.
+Sequential manipulation tasks require a robot to perceive the state of an environment and plan a sequence of actions leading to a desired goal state.
+In such tasks, the ability to reason about spatial relations among object entities from raw sensor inputs is crucial in order to determine when a task has been completed and which actions can be executed.
+In this work, we propose \textbf{SORNet} (\textbf{S}patial \textbf{O}bject-Centric \textbf{R}epresentation \textbf{Net}work), a framework for learning object-centric representations from RGB images conditioned on a set of object queries, represented as image patches called canonical object views.
+With only a single canonical view per object and no annotation, SORNet generalizes \emph{zero-shot} to object entities whose shape and texture are both \emph{unseen} during training.
+We evaluate SORNet on various spatial reasoning tasks such as spatial relation classification and relative direction regression in complex tabletop manipulation scenarios and show that SORNet significantly outperforms baselines including state-of-the-art representation learning techniques.
+We also demonstrate the application of the representation learned by SORNet on visual-servoing and task planning for sequential manipulation on a real robot.
+Our code and data are available publicly at \url{https://github.com/wentaoyuan/sornet}.

 \keywords{Object-centric Representation, Spatial Reasoning, Manipulation}